mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 All we need to do is add a line to the end of our code with the `transition_reveal` command.
 This command allows you to make data gradually appear based on a time variable.

 Since our x-axis represents our time variable, we can code the reveal based on the Date columnn in our data frame.

+Lastly, we will remove the top blue line showing lab temperature, just to keep our focus on the oxygen flux.

 ```r
 datum.SH |>